-Coffin Bay is best known for it’s world class oysters, and the best thing to do in town is to take a tour with one of the oyster farm operators to learn about the farming process and taste a fresh oyster right out of the bay.
+Coffin Bay is best known for its world-class oysters, and the best thing to do in town is to take a tour with one of the oyster farm operators to learn about the farming process and taste a fresh oyster right out of the bay.

-After getting a taste for the oysters, head to 1802 Oyster Bar for lunch.
+After getting a taste of the oysters, head to 1802 Oyster Bar for lunch.
 This restaurant specialises in local seafood and has some delicious options on the menu.
 Oysters themselves are served seven different ways – we loved the Thai and the Southern Fried versions.

 Take a walk along some of the walking paths, or perhaps throw in a line and try to catch some more seafood for dinner.

-Go there to check out their antique store or eat at their cafe – all while viewing the free range berkshire pigs that are raised on the farm.
+Go there to check out their antique store or eat at their cafe – all while viewing the free-range Berkshire pigs that are raised on the farm.
 They also have a wide range of pork products for sale.
-Unfortunately I was not able to check it out myself, but it’s on the list for my next trip.
+Unfortunately, I was not able to check it out myself, but it’s on the list for my next trip.

 Things to do in Tumby Bay

 Another one of the things to do near Port Lincoln is a day trip to Tumby Bay.
 Tumby Bay is nestled on a picturesque bay, surrounded by pristine beaches, crystal-clear waters, and natural landscapes around 50km north of Port Lincoln along Lincoln Highway.

 It is known for its relaxed and laid-back atmosphere, making it a popular destination for those seeking a peaceful getaway.
 Visitors can enjoy a range of outdoor activities, including fishing, swimming, snorkelling, and boating.

 The town also has a selection of cafes, restaurants, and shops, offering visitors a taste of local cuisine and a chance to shop for unique souvenirs.
 I recommend eating at Bluewater Cafe which serves Greek-inspired food right on the foreshore.